FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 This specification does not make any provisions for private-use realms.
 The "v." sub-realm is sufficient for all private uses.

-For experimental uses, it is RECOMMENDED that the "ietf.org" realm is used.
+Experimental provisioning methods MUST be defined within the appropriate vendors name space.
+For drafts within the IETF, the "ietf.org" vendor space MUST be used.
 Different uses SHOULD be distinguished by using the name of a working group or document, such as "emu.ietf.org.v.eap.arpa".

 ## The username field